Skip to content

 Templates represent the full set of logs in the time range you query, making them useful for detecting rare and newly introduced errors.
 When you investigate patterns, you can assume they represent the complete picture of the logs you queried.

-Template view showing log pattern groups with counts and histogram Template view showing log pattern groups with counts and histogram
+Templates tab showing log pattern groups Templates tab showing log pattern groups

 ColumnDescription

-Sort the table by count, ratio, or pattern text to prioritize which patterns to investigate.
+Sort the table by any column to prioritize which patterns to investigate.

 Surface rare errors using low-occurrence sorting

-Sorting templates by the lowest occurrence count is an effective way to uncover rare errors.
-These patterns often indicate edge cases, regressions, or early signs of larger issues that would be easy to miss in raw logs.
+Sort the templates grid by Count ascending to uncover rare patterns.
+These often indicate edge cases, regressions, or early signs of larger issues that would be easy to miss in raw logs.

 Identify newly introduced errors using First Seen

-Templates include a First Seen timestamp that indicates when a pattern first appeared.
-This is especially useful after deployments or configuration changes.
-Use First Seen to confirm whether an error pattern existed before the change window or was introduced afterward.
+Sort by First Seen to find patterns that appeared recently.
+This is especially useful after deployments or configuration changes — use First Seen to confirm whether an error pattern existed before the change window or was introduced afterward.

 Uncover logs not yet templated